php-resque/resque/README.md

 ```sh
 $ QUEUE=file_serve APP_INCLUDE=../application/init.php php bin/resque
 ```

-*Pro tip: Using Composer?
-More than likely, you don't need to worry about `APP_INCLUDE`, because hopefully Composer is responsible for autoloading your application too!*

 Getting your application underway also includes telling the worker your job classes, by means of either an autoloader or including them.